DCAN-Labs/cdni-brain/docs/bids.md

         - Subject session directories have a different naming scheme than the files

     - For more information on the BIDS specification, see this [link](https://github.com/PennLINC/CuBIDS)

+For questions, suggestions, or to note any errors, post an issue on our [Github](https://github.com/DCAN-Labs/cdni-brain/issues).